OMUCAI/PiTCT-docs/docs/getting_started/basic_sample.md

 The ``AutomatonDisplay`` class provides various visualization-related functions.

-This completes the introduction of the simple PyTCT functions.
+This completes the introduction of the simple PiTCT functions.
 If you want to know more about the various functions, please go to reference page.